ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/unit-tests.md

 Jest should run our tests and then wait for changes.
 We have not changed anything, so it doesn't _actually_ run any tests.
 Let's make some changes to the `tests/unit/example.spec.ts` file.
 Add some junk to the `toMatch()` string and save the file.
 The test should fail.
 Remove the junk text that was just added.
 The tests should pass again.

-Try changing a one of the `true` values to `false`.
-The test should re-run and fail.
-Change the value back to `true` and the test should pass again.
 We have our general workflow in place.
 Leave the test runner running.
 Next we will start to add tests for our components.

 ## Scaffold the Tests for Our Application